igorlogius/dbl-click-dict/README.md

-Double-click any word to view its definition in a pop-up bubble Fork of the "Dictionary Anywhere" addon initally made to make it usable for android but i am gradually trying to add a couple of improvements too
+Double-click any word to view its definition in a pop-up bubble Fork of the "Dictionary Anywhere" addon initally made to make it usable for android but now adds a couple of more features/improvements

 <b>Features/Usage</b>